 While functioning critical infrastructure is imperative during the response to COVID-19, critical infrastructure employers have an obligation to manage the continuation of work in a way that best protects the health of their workers and the general public.
 Employers are encouraged to create and maintain an updated COVID-19 response plan in accordance with the CDC’s COVID-19 Critical Infrastructure Sector Response Planning guidance and CDC’s Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19).
 Employers are also encouraged to work with state and local officials to coordinate on activities like worker communication, infection control, case investigation and contact tracing, and COVID-19 vaccination efforts.

 CDC’s critical infrastructure guidance advises that critical infrastructure workers may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic, have not had a positive test result for COVID-19, and additional precautions (such as measuring the employee’s temperature and assessing for symptoms of COVID-19 before each work shift [“pre-screening”], asking the employee to self-monitor for symptoms during their work shift, and wearing a cloth face mask) are implemented to protect them and the community.
-Reintegrating unvaccinated, exposed, asymptomatic workers who are not fully vaccinated to onsite operations, while discussed in the critical infrastructure guidance, should not be misinterpreted as always being the first or most appropriate option to pursue in managing critical work tasks.
+Reintegrating exposed, asymptomatic workers who are not fully vaccinated to onsite operations, while discussed in the critical infrastructure guidance, should not be misinterpreted as always being the first or most appropriate option to pursue in managing critical work tasks.
 This option should be used as a last resort and only in limited circumstances, such as when cessation of operation of a facility may cause serious harm or danger to public health or safety.

 Lessons learned from investigating early outbreaks of COVID-19 in meat and poultry processing facilities can also be applied to inform investigations in and recommendations for other food production and agricultural workplaces.